-Cash used in investing activities of \$1,461 for the year ended November 30, 2018 compared to cash generated from investing activities of \$75,298 in the comparative period.
-In December 2016, the Company cancelled one of its corporate credit cards and the associated security of \$78,185 (US\$25,000) in guaranteed investment certificate was redeemed.
-A further \$45,000 in guaranteed investment certificate was redeemed as the Company reduced the limit of the corporate credit cards in March 2017.
+Cash generated from investing activities of \$2,175 for the three months ended February 28, 2019 compared to cash used in investing activities of \$388 in the comparative period.
+The increase is due to \$2,500 in guaranteed investment certificate was redeemed as the Company reduced the limit of the corporate credit cards.

-The Company did not raise any cash through financing activities in the year ended November 30, 2018, nor in the year ended November 30, 2017.
+The Company did not raise any cash through financing activities in the three months ended February 28, 2019, nor in the three months ended February 28, 2018.